hf6391964/ecris-neutral-sim/README.md

 ### Coding practices
 If developing this code, please adhere to the following practices:

-* Never ever even consider manually managing memory.
-You will eventually fail.
-Miserably.
+* Don't manage memory manually, as doing that increases the chance of mistakes.
 Elaboration follows in the next bullets.
 * The use of `new` and `delete` is entirely prohibited.
 For arrays, use `std::vector`.
   For other heap allocated objects, use `std::make_unique` or `std::make_shared` depending on the desired object lifetime and resource